AlexeyNilov/watson_journal_bot/README.md

-# watson_journal_bot - Journaling assistant based on telegram bot api
+# Watson Journal Bot - Journaling assistant based on telegram bot api

+## What can it do?

+* Save your ideas, thoughts, and tasks to database
+* Get brief overview of your day

-See doc/ for details
+## See doc/ for details